-In addition, we have supplied Fovista for use in small, investigator sponsored, pilot clinical trials designed to assess the safety and efficacy of differing treatment regimens of Fovista administered in combination with each anti-VEGF drug.
-These trials include the previously untested combinations of Fovista with Avastin or Eylea.
-The trials will seek to evaluate differing treatment regimens, including variations to the order in which Fovista and the anti-VEGF drug are administered and to the time between intravitreal injections.
+In addition, we expect to supply Fovista for use in small, investigator sponsored, pilot clinical trials designed to assess the safety and efficacy of differing treatment regimens of Fovista administered in combination with each anti-VEGF drug.
+These trials will include the previously untested combinations of Fovista with Avastin or Eylea.
+We anticipate that the trials will seek to evaluate differing treatment regimens, including variations to the order in which Fovista and the anti-VEGF drug are administered and to the time between intravitreal injections.